Tree Fu Tom: Characters

-Ariela, the alpha female character, a beautiful but feisty butterfly in charge of the Branch Ranch at Treetopolis, generally does not accept help from others, and likes to get her own way; but she is always there when her friends need her.
+Ariela (voiced by Samantha Dakin) is the alpha female character, a beautiful but feisty butterfly in charge of the Branch Ranch at Treetopolis, generally does not accept help from others, is shown to be impatient in some episodes, and likes to get her own way; but she is always there when her friends need her.
 She is beautiful, sassy, tomboyish and polite.
 She is highly competitive and rather impatient.
 She appears to have the closest relationship with Zigzoo – who invents many gadgets for her ranch throughout the episodes.
-Voiced by Samantha Dakin.
+Also, she cares deeply about her ranch animals, mostly consisting of various beetles and ladybirds.

-Rickety McGlum, an elderly spider of Treetopolis; he used to be thought of as scary, but is now a close friend to Tom and his friends.
-He is additionally a Squizzle expert and trainer, and leader of the Tree Fu Rangers.
+Rickety McGlum (voiced by Tim Whitnall in series 1-4, and Duncan Wisbey in series 5) is an elderly spider of Treetopolis; he used to be thought of as scary, but is now a close friend to Tom and his friends.
+He is additionally a Squizzle expert and trainer, a former race car driver (the car in question being named the Turborantula) and leader of the Tree Fu Rangers.
 He is the grandfather of Racquette.
-Voiced by Tim Whitnall 2012–2014 Duncan Wisbey (2016).

-Treetog the Tree Spirit, the plump friendly leader of Treetopolis.
+Treetog the Tree Spirit (voiced and live acted by Sharon D. Clarke) is the plump friendly leader of Treetopolis.
 She acts as the schoolteacher as well, teaching the young sprite creatures and Tom traditional tree fu spells.
-Voiced and Live acted by Sharon D. Clarke.

-The Mushas (Puffy and Stink), sister and brother respectively, forever arguing, and the main antagonists, two naughty animated toadstool-type fungi who cause trouble, though occasionally, Puffy seems to be the true antagonist. voiced by Sophie Aldred and Tim Whitnall 2012–2014 Duncan Wisbey (2016).
+The Mushas (Puffy and Stink): sister and brother respectively, forever arguing, and the main antagonists, two naughty animated toadstool-type fungi who cause trouble, though occasionally, Puffy seems to be the true antagonist.
+Sometimes, however, they're both shown to need saving.
+Puffy is voiced by Sophie Aldred while Stink is voiced by Tim Whitnall (series 1-4) and Duncan Wisbey (series 5).

-Sprites including Chezz, Bertie, Hazel, Lavender, Sweetpea and Goose throughout the first series, these were only background characters, but they began to make more frequent appearances in the latter series.
-Chezz In particular is a very arrogant, badge-obsessed conker sprite with rhoticism, who likes to show off.
+Sprites include Chezz, Bertie, Hazel, Lavender, Sweetpea and Goose throughout the first series.
+These were only background characters, but they began to make more frequent appearances in the latter series.
+Chezz (voiced by Tim Whitnall in series 1-4, and David Holt in series 5) in particular is a very arrogant, badge-obsessed conker sprite with rhoticism, who likes to show off.
 Despite having mild respect for Tom, Chezz is usually arguing or attempting to compete with Twigs – often teasing him over his smaller size.